flexibeast/guides/README.md

 # Contributions

 Potential contributions to this collection are welcome!
-Contributions will be accepted at the discretion of the owner of this repository, but must meet at least the following criteria:
+Contributions will be accepted at the discretion of the owner of this repository, but must at least:

 * Be related to at least one FOSS \*n\*x-ish OS.
 Guides for proprietary OSes like Windows, macOS, Android and iOS will not be accepted.